Yandex Forms API usage examples

 2. Filling out a form using a script

-The Yandex Forms API allows forms to be filled out anonymously (by users without an OAuth token), unless the Show form only to authorized users option was explicitly disabled in the form settings.
+The Yandex Forms API allows forms to be filled out anonymously (without an OAuth token), unless this option has been explicitly disabled (the Show form only to authorized users option in the form settings).

-To submit a form response on behalf of a specific user, make a request using their OAuth token.
+To submit a form response on behalf of a specific user, make a request using an OAuth token.

 A form's field values (answers to questions) are passed in JSON format as question ID-value pairs.